Introduction to Multi-Armed Bandits: Bandits and Games

 \chapter{Bandits and Games}

 \begin{ChAbstract} This chapter explores connections between bandit algorithms and game theory.
-We consider a bandit algorithm playing a repeated zero-sum game against an adversary (which could, for example, be another bandit algorithm).
-We only assume that the algorithm satisfies a sublinear regret bound against an adaptive adversary.
+We consider a bandit algorithm playing a repeated zero-sum game against an adversary (\eg another bandit algorithm).
 We are interested in convergence to an equilibrium: whether, in which sense, and how fast this happens.
 We present a sequence of results in this direction, focusing on best-response and regret-minimizing adversaries.
-Along the way, we give a self-contained proof of Von-Noemann's "Minimax Theorem" via bandits.
-We also present a simple result for general (not zero-sum) games. \end{ChAbstract}
+Our analysis also yields a self-contained proof of von Neumann's "Minimax Theorem".
+We also present a simple result for general games.